A few weeks ago I finally finished playing Duke Nukem 3D.

 Still, I remain on my eternal quest for that perfect multimedia theatre device but small form factor PCs outfitted with XBMC/Kodi controlled by an airmouse just don’t bowl me over due to lack of decent content — especially in an era of Netflix or Amazon Fire TV.

 Owing to its inclusion of a screen, speakers, controls, optical drive, local storage and network access, at one point a standard laptop seemed an obvious idea for an all-in-one multimedia player.
 In the long run it turned out to be far less practical than the theory suggested, especially when I consider that my TV sets can do the same natively (to various extents).
 What the fuck was I thinking?
 Why bother?

 YouTube has more content.
 My TV has a dedicated app for it, and a bigger screen.

 The older you get, the less you want to bother with household facilities that should be as domestic as a toaster.

 Another use for an old laptop was to turn a donated Thinkpad into a “play-station” dedicated to preserving and showcasing old DOS games.
 It was fun remembering all the fine-tuning of CONFIG.SYS and AUTOEXEC.BAT before installing the collection of games.
-Owing to a missing battery the machine was lightweight, yet powerful enough to handle anything from the game archive.
+Due to a missing battery the machine was lightweight, yet powerful enough to handle anything from the game archive.
 I’ve lost count of the hours herding Lemmings or shooting up Castle Wolfenstein during bouts of bored nostalgia over the last few years.